 Discontentment is an issue of the heart that has plagued us since Genesis 3.
 Even Christians seek treasures that cannot really satisfy, and learn that contentment is elusive when sought through things that are found in the world.
 The heart is never satisfied and is rarely content.
 The more we seek to satisfy the lusts of the heart the more we complicate our lives by sin.

 Before the discontented person will change their behavior, they must have a change of heart.
 We help the discontented person with or without a mental illness diagnosis when we dig down to the heart issues that drive those feelings.
-The biblical counselor will bring the appropriate Scriptures to bear to aid counselees in understanding that discontentment is a result of wrong thinking, wrong beliefs, and wrong desires.
+The biblical counselor will bring the appropriate Scriptures to bear in order to aid counselees in understanding that discontentment is a result of wrong thinking, wrong beliefs, and wrong desires.
 Before actions can change, the person must think differently.
 Their belief system has to be affected and that requires a renewing of the mind; in essence, a change of heart.
 The goal of intensive discipleship counseling is that the counselee will learn to glorify God even in the midst of the struggle, and through it be transformed into the image and likeness of Christ.

 Do not be conformed any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Romans 12:2 (NKJV)